Poeschl/pscripts/README.md

 ### Important:

-* A working internet connection is needed. (`dhcpcd` is your friend)
+* A working internet connection is needed.
-* You need to give the root partition more then 10 GiB.
-The android-sdk is filling your system otherwise.
+* You need to give the root partition at least 8 GiB for proper space.

 ### How to get it: